squidfunk/terraform-aws-cognito-auth/README.md

 identifier (a UUID).
 This is heavily tested with acceptance tests and just works, but it's not ideal.
 Hopefully AWS will address these issues in the future.

-## Need support?

-Having trouble getting this to work?
-I'm happy to help.
-I'm a freelancer with 12 years of experience in Full-Stack engineering and Cloud Architecture with a focus on Serverless application architectures, testing and usability and available for hire.

 ## License